Key Takeaways

 So the very first step is to think about what you are saying!
 Picture someone doing something.
 Your brain will process and store the verb forms much longer if you add a meaning to it.

-Drill The French Verb Conjugations With All The Subject Pronouns
+Make Sure Your Drill French Verb Conjugations With All The Subject Pronouns

 There are 9 French subject pronouns.
 Je, tu, il, elle, on, nous, vous, ils, elles.

 Most French conjugation tables show only 6: je, tu, il, nous, vous, ils.
-Not only is it sexist, but it’s really bad for French students who then seldom train with the feminine form – and usually know almost nothing about the French subject pronoun on.
+Not only is it sexist, but it’s terrible for French students, who then don’t practice enough conjugating with the feminine form – and usually know almost nothing about the French subject pronoun on.

 Conjugate The Verbs Out Of Order